-Pick up the pencil and sketch paper wireframes before creating your interactive prototypes
+Pick up the pencil and sketch some paper wireframes before creating your interactive prototypes

 There’s a lot that goes into building a clickable, interactive prototype.
 Most of the time, we only see the final product; taking for granted all the work that goes into the design process beforehand.

 Download Justinmind and turn your paper wireframes into interactive prototypes

 But every decent mobile app and website has a design past.
 The journey from idea to fully fledged product is a long and arduous one and often starts with putting pencil to paper.

 Wireframing tools like Justinmind help make that journey smoother so let’s look at how to get from paper wireframes to interactive prototype.